saurabhvyas/orange_vision_helper/README.md

  3. automatic object clustering rules for giving cleaning suggestions : everytime a group of similar objects are found in room, an opportunity object will be generated

+ 4. time monitoring, time management of user, it can give you analysis on how much time you spend on music, sleeping etc.

 Software Stack